CodeByCindy/teaDiscoveries-react/README.md

 - Redux: Used for managing application state and data flow.
 - Redux Thunk: Used as a middleware to handle asynchronous actions in Redux.
 - Formik: Used for managing forms and input validation.
 - JSON Server: Used as a simple backend to store tea data and user comments.
+Running on Heroku
 - Netlify: Used for hosting the website.

 ## Future Improvements